2024 alberta sport recognition award Winners

 Sport: Athletics

 Marco had an incredible 2024 season, capped off with a silver medal finish in the Men’s 800m at the XXXIII Olympic Games in Paris, finishing one one-hundredth of a second out of 1st place.
+In addition to the exciting finish in Paris, Marco also broke the Canadian Record for the 800m.

-In addition to the exciting finish in Paris, Marco broke the National Record for the 800m.
-Coming in to the 2024 season as the reigning World Athletics World Champion in the 800m distance, Marco would go on to finish first at two Diamond League stops internationally as well as finish first on home soil at the Edmonton Athletics Invitational and the Bell Canadian Track and Field Championships where he would set the Canadian Championship record on his way to meeting standard and selection to Canada’s Olympic Team.
+Coming in to the 2024 season he was the reigning World Athletics Champion in the 800m distance.
+Marco went on to finish first at two Diamond League stops internationally as well as finish first on home soil at the Edmonton Athletics Invitational and the Bell Canadian Track and Field Championships.

 Marco has been an outstanding ambassador for his home, Edmonton, AB.
 His personal character and integrity enhance his athletic greatness and achievements.

-Open Female Athlete of the Year
+Alberta Female Athlete of the Year

-Hallie Clark, Calgary
+Hallie Clarke, Calgary

 Sport: Skeleton

-Hallie continues to show her drive and excel in the sport.
 In 2025 she won the World Junior Championship title.
 She is the first athlete to win both a junior and senior World Championship.

 A multi-sport athlete before trying skeleton, Clarke comes by her athletic talent honestly as both of her parents were talented athletes.
 Her mom was a highly competitive figure skater in Canada that has since become a predominant power skating instructor.
 Her dad was an NCAA hockey player and a Toronto Maple Leaf draft pick.